isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

    ![](/help/assets/material-text-field.png)

 Your custom component `materialtextfield` is ready.
 Let's set this custom component to replace all the instances of  [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) with Google Material UI Text Field.

 ## 3. Map custom component with headless form fields

-The process of using a third-party library components to render Headless Adaptive forms fields is know as mapping.
+The process of using a third-party library components to render form fields is know as mapping.
 You map each ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input)) to corresponding component of third-party library.

 All the mapping-related information is added to the `mappings.ts` file.
 The `...mappings` statement in the `mappings.ts` file refers to the default mappings, which overlays the ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input) or :type) with [Adobe Spectrum](https://spectrum.adobe.com/page/text-field/) components.